The Zoya Factor (film): Critical response

-The film received mixed reviews from critics.
+The Zoya Factor received mixed to negative reviews from critics with criticism for Kapoor's performance and character, direction, pacing, screenplay and story while Salmaan's performance received praise.

 The Times of India gave 3.5 out of 5 stars stating "The Zoya Factor is a fun, frothy film that pits superstitions versus strategy and self-belief versus luck.
 And delightfully uses India's cricket craze to deliver a thoroughly enjoyable, entertaining film".
 Priyanka Sinha Jha of News18 gave 3.5 out of 5 stating that "With its quirky premise, The Zoya Factor is light and frothy just as romcoms should be, and ticks against all boxes especially the prerequisite combo of a tall, dark and handsome hero and a good-looking yet naïve heroine."

 Bollywood Hungama rated it 3 out of 5 commenting that "The Zoya Factor is a feel-good popcorn entertainer that works chiefly due to concept, treatment, humour and performances."

 The Indian Express gave 2.5 out of 5 stars stating "For a rom-com which needs to be light on its feet, hitting fours and sixes as it goes along, the writing is not as supple as it should have been.
 Too many slog overs here".